ILLGrenoble/webx-dev-workspace/README.md

 It uses a devcontainer to install a unified development environment with the necessary build and run dependencies (currently based on Ubuntu 24.04).

-Primary use is aimed at a VSCode environment and Launch Commands are included to build, run and debug all three projects.
+Primary use is aimed at a VSCode environment and Launch Commands are included to build, run and debug all the projects.

 Testing of the WebX projects is most simply done by using the [WebX Demo Deploy](https://github.com/ILLGrenoble/webx-demo-deploy) project.
 This project runs the WebX Demo in a docker compose stack on the host machine: the WebX Router or WebX Engine processes can be reached directly through exposed ports in the devcontainer.